 - Identify compensation behaviors during chewing, talking, swallowing, etc. to alleviate pain and dysfunction

-These goals are relatively simple and modest, but they have a great therapeutic value and can allow us to treat significant condition and affect major changes to the appearance and function of your face and mouth.
+These goals are relatively simple and modest, but they have great therapeutic value and can allow us to treat significant conditions and affect major changes to the appearance and function of your face and mouth.

 What Myofunctional Therapy Can Do